 . . .

-Things I Don’t Want to Know: On Writing is the first in Deborah Levy’s three-part “living autobiography” on writing and womanhood.
-I’ll be honest, I bought it mostly because of the quotes that opened up each chapter.
+The book was titled Things I Don’t Want to Know: On Writing, the first in Deborah Levy’s three-part “living autobiography” on writing and womanhood.
+I’ll be honest, I bought it mostly because of the quote that opened up the first chapter.

 Jean-Paul Sartre, No Exit (1944)